vinaydhegde/testdriven-site/src/_posts/blog/2018-07-09-running-flask-on-docker-swarm.md

 In a production environment you should use health checks to test whether a specific container is working as expected.
 In our case, we can use a health check to ensure that the Flask app (and the API) is up and running; otherwise, we could run into a situation where a new container is spun up and added to the cluster that appears to be healthy even though the app is actually down and not able to handle traffic.

 You can add health checks to either a Dockerfile or to a compose file.
-We'll look at latter.
+We'll look at the latter.

 > Curious about how to add health checks to a Dockerfile?
 Review the [health check instruction](https://docs.docker.com/engine/reference/builder/#healthcheck) from the official docs.